Our Teacher is Mrs Dhoot

 You can email Mrs Wood on NWD@st-peters.bournemouth.sch.uk

-Our Teaching Assistants are Mrs Francis and Mrs Marriner
+Our Teaching Assistants are Mrs Francis (on Mondays, Tuesdays, Thursdays and Fridays) and Mrs Marriner (on Wednesdays).

 We are extremely lucky in Year 1 to have parts of our curriculum delivered by specialist teachers.
 Please find below, the days of the week in which your child is accessing areas of the curriculum delivered by specialist teachers: